VMWare Service Expectations & Agreements

 - Automatic load balancing across the VMware cluster using VMotion.
-When an ESX host becomes overloaded, the system is configured to automatically migrate VMs to another ESX hosts within the cluster.
-During the VMotion of the VM from one ESX host to another, the VM remains online at all time and is not impacted.
+When an ESX host becomes overloaded, the system is configured to automatically migrate VMs to other ESX hosts within the cluster.
+During the VMotion of the VM from one ESX host to another, the VM remains online at all times and is not impacted.

 Enterprise backups are configured and maintained at the VM level as if the VM was a physical server.
 It is the responsibility of the assigned Sys Admin to configure and manage these backups.

 As discussed above, the HA functionality limits any single ESX host from causing a service outage.
-However, this failover functionality is limited to within a single ESX cluster.
-At this time for any failover between clusters must designed at the app level to be able to either loadbalance or failover to another VM.
+However, this failover functionality is limited to a single ESX cluster.
+At this time any failover between clusters must be designed at the app level to be able to either load balance or failover to another VM.